 What to Do?

 I suspect that your most pressing concern is: what do I do?
 I recommend that you assume that the minimum license purchase only allows for two virtual machines.
-Microsoft teaches their licensing experts that way, which means that auditors will treat it that way.
+Microsoft teaches its licensing experts that way, which means that auditors will treat it that way.
 We have amended our documents accordingly.

 A Discussion on the Discrepancy